rbrown798/vr-modal-synth/README.md

 3. Connect a VR headset.
 4. Run the executable.

 (**Note:** This project is still in early development, and releases at this point are largely experimental.
-It has only been tested on an Meta Quest 2 with a wired connection.
+It has been tested on an Meta Quest 2 with a wired connection.
 Some audio output devices may have poor performance or latency—the app will use whichever default device is selected.)

 ## Info